raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 --- /task ---

 --- task ---
-Take SenseHAT and remove the short header if its attached.
+Take the SenseHAT and remove the short header if it is attached.

 ![Photo of the SenseHAT with small header removed](images/assembly_small_header.JPG)
 --- /task ---